Case Study: Ragnarok Muay Thai Livestream

 Concept Development

-Ragnarok knew quite well what they were looking for from the outset.
-They needed multiple cameras, live vision mixing capabilities and microphones for two live commentators.
-We offered 3 cameras, one for the live commentators and two ringside cameras, to be placed on platforms on tripods, manned by camera operators.
-With our Blackmagic vision mixing system this meant we could cut live to either ringside camera or to the commentator camera between fights.
+Ragnarok knew what they needed from the start.
+They wanted multiple cameras, live vision mixing, and microphones for two commentators.
+We provided three cameras: one for the commentators and two for ringside, manned by operators.
+With our Blackmagic vision mixing system, we could switch between cameras during fights.

 Pre-Production

-After researching how boxing, wrestling and other ring combat sports are filmed and presented, scouting The Complex, prepping our three cameras, vision mixer and sound desk, we were good to go for the big night.
-The Ragnarok team were using a pay-per-view platform who provided us with the necessary stream keys and other information needed to set up the livestream.
-We set up a test stream from our office to check everything in good time.
+After researching how boxing and other combat sports are filmed, we prepared our cameras, vision mixer, and sound desk.
+The Ragnarok team used a pay-per-view platform that provided the necessary stream keys for the livestream.
+We set up a test stream from our office ahead of time.

 Production

-Idiosync has three Panasonic 4k cameras as well as lenses with stabilization, perfect for ringside filming.
-Our camera operators took positions on their platforms with stools and tripods.
-We relied on the venue’s lighting system, as The Complex has an impressive overhead truss system of stage lights with an in-house operator so we were all set there.
+Idiosync had three Panasonic 4K cameras with stabilisation, ideal for ringside filming.
+Our operators took their positions on platforms with stools and tripods.
+We relied on The Complex’s impressive lighting system, led by an in-house operator.

 Post-Production